edinburgh-napier/set09121/lectures/lecture4.md

 # System Interaction and Control
 - A system does not always need interaction.
- - A game definitely does.  <!-- .element: class="fragment" -->
+ - A game definitely does (You can stretch that definition though!) <!-- .element: class="fragment" -->
 - Some things to consider:  <!-- .element: class="fragment" -->
  - What information is provided to the player about the system?  <!-- .element: class="fragment" -->
  - What can the player control?  <!-- .element: class="fragment" -->